Saasassin/qronos/frontend/README.md

 # Qronos Frontend

-This is the frontend for the Qronos application.
+This is the UI frontend for Qronos.

 It is built using [Vite](https://vitejs.dev) and [React](https://reactjs.org) with [Tailwind CSS](https://tailwindcss.com) for styling.